-If you have custom unique identifiers or do not have a canonical
+If you have custom unique identifiers or don’t have a canonical

-user_id, you are automatically redirected to the Identity Resolution Settings page to complete your setup.
+user_id, you’re automatically redirected to the Identity Resolution Settings page to complete your setup.

-If you are familiar with identity or have custom identifiers, Segment recommends that you select Custom Rules.
+If you’re familiar with identity or have custom identifiers, Segment recommends that you select Custom Rules.

 Segment redirects you to the Identity Resolution Settings page where you can add Default Identifiers or Custom Identifiers.

 |External ID Type||Message Location in Track or Identify Call|